 What's more, if used strategically (please don't dump any old pure essential oil straight on your skin—eek!), certain essential oils can provide some much-needed reprieve from aggravating skin conditions like eczema, psoriasis, blackheads, and, yes, even rosacea.
 Of course, some are much better options than others and certain essential oils should be topically avoided altogether (or used in super-small doses!) as they can be irritating and perhaps even harmful to already vulnerable and sensitive skin.
-For instance, it's recommended to steer clear of mint- and citrus-based oils—especially if you have rosacea.
+For instance, "anyone (not just those with rosacea) should avoid citrus and essential oils with added fragrance," says Dr. Stacy Chimento, MD, of Riverchase Dermatology in Miami Beach, FL.
 You'll also want to make sure your application is diluted (don't fret; we'll be sharing our go-to guide below) and/or getting your skin-soothing essential oils by way of high-quality and dependable products with other ingredients and carrier oils in the mix as well.
 (And yes, we have those too!)
-Ahead, seven essential oils to use for rosacea and the best products we recommend to try them!
-Keep scrolling.
+Keep scrolling to learn the best essential oils that can naturally soothe rosacea.

 1. Tea Tree